Don’t Shoot Too Low!

 I’ve too often come across a business whose leaders chose a strategy of “me too” with no discernable difference between what they do and what their competitors do.
 A friend who just purchased a business with a well-known local brand told me that a gregarious founder built it but a “bean counter” purchased it, instituting all sorts of “best practices” to manage expenses.
 Profitability increased for a few years, but sales growth went negative and he was unable to cut his way to greatness.
 My friend hopes to revitalize their growth through innovation.

-There’s a time to benchmark and a time to innovate.
 I’d argue that strategy requires innovation while benchmarking may enhance tactics (or execution).
 It’s expensive and slow to make up everything as you go, and areas such as supply chain, accounting and business insurance are where you might look for best practices, saving your innovative thought for products, services and customer relationships.
 (If your overarching strategy is operational excellence, e.g., Walmart, you’d reverse the last sentence.)

 If you aren’t careful, benchmarking only results in a regression toward the mean.
 In other words, everyone ends up at the same low level.
 Business requires innovation not only to move ahead but also to survive.
 The water you’re in isn’t a lake but rather a river, and if you don’t innovate, you’ll be downstream pretty quickly.